Updated: August 2024, (Originally published: August 2021)

 No Unsupportable Statements

-An often-found problem of many college admissions essays is the classic unsupported statement.
+An often-found problem in many college admissions essays is the classic unsupported statement.
 The essay shouldn’t make a general statement about how the author “will continue to be hardworking” without giving proof of that hard work.

 As a matter of fact, it’s best not to even mention that you’re hard-working, but instead show it by describing your experience working for one full year, taking that 1.5-hour commute every day, studying until midnight, and doing long hours on the weekend.
 Read on for how to make sure your essay flows to a memorable ending.